 As an alternative to foreclosure, borrowers may sell the property for its appraised value even if such a sale results in a short sale where the proceeds are not sufficient to pay off the mortgage.
 For FHA insured loans where the underlying property was sold in a short sale, the insurer typically pays Ginnie Mae the differences between the proceeds received from the sale and the total contractual amount of the mortgage loan and interest at the debenture rate.
 Ginnie Mae records a short sale claims receivable while it awaits repayment of this amount from the insurer.
 For non-FHA insured loans for which Ginnie Mae receives less than the difference as described, and allowance for short sale claim receivable is recorded for the portion of the balance estimated to be uncollectible.
-The allowance for short sales claims receivable and the allowance for short sales receivable and the allowance for short sales receivable and the allowance for short sales receivable is receivable is receivable is receivable is receivable is receivable is estimated based on actual and expected recovery experience including expected recoveries from FHA, USDA, VA, and PIH.
-The aggregate of the short sales receivable and the allowance for short sales receivable is the amount that Ginnie Mae determines to be collectible.
+The allowance for short sales claims receivable and the allowance for short sales receivable and the allowance for short sales receivable and the allowance for short sales receivable is the amount that Ginnie Mae the additional to be collectible.